Plantation View Hale

 No analysis available

-I searched the public remarks for explicit VA-approval language, including VA approved, VA financing, and VA loans accepted.
-None was found.
-The references to VA buyers appear to be promotional and do not establish that the building is VA loan approved.
+I searched for explicit VA approval, VA financing, and VA-loan acceptance language.
+The references to VA buyers are marketing language and do not establish building approval.

 No analysis available